 Nicotine causes spikes in excess sugar and tricks the body into thinking it has eaten.
 When you kick the nicotine habit, your body feels hungrier than ever, so keep it full the right way.

 If you’re hungry between meals, snack on fresh veggies, fresh fruit or popcorn and complement your snack with a large glass of water.
 Choose fruits, veggies and other foods with fiber since it makes you feel fuller longer and more satisfied.

 Walk or exercise at least 30 minutes each day

 Nicotine increases your body’s metabolic rate temporarily.
 Once you quit, it returns to normal.

 Boost your metabolism by engaging in physical activity.
 “Starting or maintaining an exercise plan is just as important as any other piece of the smoking cessation process,” Dr. Choi says.

 Many smokers have a cigarette after a meal, which signals your body that the meal is over.
 You may need to create a new “signal” that tells your body it’s OK to stop eating.

 “Try walking around the block, meditating for five minutes or even brushing your teeth,” he adds.
 “There are also many apps you can use to help.”

 Keep your mouth busy

-Even if you do gain a few pounds, the health benefits of quitting tobacco will outweigh them.
-Plus, once you’re off nicotine, you can better focus your attention on making other positive lifestyle changes such as portion control and exercising daily, which will help you meet your weight goals.
+“Once you’re through with nicotine you can better focus your attention on making other positive lifestyle changes, such as portion control and exercising daily, which will help you meet your weight goals,” Dr. Choi says.